flippy-flop/ff-js/README.md

 // Attempt to insert a value
 ff.flip(5);

-// Could be 5, or undefined if the flip call failed. var flop1 = ff.flop();
+// Could be 5, or undefined if the flip call failed var flop1 = ff.flop();

-// Could be 5 if the flop() didn't remove the value, or undefined if the flip call failed. var flop2 = ff.flop();
+// Could be 5 if the flop call didn't remove the value, or undefined if the flip call failed var flop2 = ff.flop();

-// However, it's easy verify the number of elements in a FlippyFlop var count = ff.count();
+// However, it's easy to verify the number of elements in a FlippyFlop var count = ff.count();
 ```